-- It has no known cure.
+- Currently there is no known cure.

 - It continues indefinitely.

-Private medical insurance policies can be taken out as individual or family cover, groups SME or corporate.
+Private medical insurance policies can be taken out as individual or family cover, SME or corporate.
 Policies can be purchased for people living in the UK or for ex-pat communities all over the world.
 Some countries do have their own healthcare rules and cover is only available if sourced locally to that country.
-In general, International cover is available for purchase in the UK for the majority of countries/ regions.
+International cover is available for purchase in the UK for the majority of countries/ regions.

 Most policies available are flexible and can be tailored to suit the individual needs of all members.